Senior Research Fellow

-Suat Kiniklioglu is executive director of the Ankara-based Center for Strategic Communication (STRATIM).
+Suat Kiniklioglu is the executive director of the Ankara-based Center for Strategic Communication (STRATIM).
 Kiniklioglu served in the Turkish Parliament from 2007 to 2011.
-While in parliament Mr. Kiniklioglu was Chairman of the Turkey – U.S. Inter-Parliamentary Friendship Group and spokesman of the Parliament’s foreign affairs committee.
-He also served as deputy chairman of external affairs of the Justice and Development Party (AKP) but parted ways with the AKP in 2012.
-Mr. Kiniklioglu became a Senior Fellow at the Center for American Progress in Washington D.C. and the Institute of Politics of the University of Chicago in 2014-2105.
+While in parliament Mr. Kiniklioglu was the Chairman of the Turkey – U.S. Inter-Parliamentary Friendship Group and the spokesman of the Parliament’s foreign affairs committee.
+He also served as the deputy chairman of external affairs of the Justice and Development Party (AKP) but parted ways with the AKP in 2012.
+Mr. Kiniklioglu became a Senior Fellow at the Center for American Progress in Washington D.C. and the Institute of Politics of the University of Chicago in 2014-2015.

 He holds a B.Sc. from the Turkish Air Force Academy, a B.A. in Political Science from Carleton University in Ottawa, Canada, and a Master in International Relations degree from Bilkent University, Ankara.